syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/01_Tests/README.md

 `\{: .notice--TYPE-start\}` must remain visible as plain text; markers inside fenced code blocks must be left untouched (documented verbatim);
-and the auto-blank-line convenience must keep list rendering correct even when a bullet/numbered list immediately follows a `**LABEL:**` prose line with no manual blank line in between.
+and the auto-blank-line convenience must keep list rendering correct even when a bullet/numbered list immediately follows the start marker with no manual blank line in between.

+The CSS-injected icon and label render inline with the first line of the first inner block when that block is a paragraph or heading.
+When the first inner block is a list (`<ol>` or `<ul>`), the icon and label render on the wrapping container's own line above the list — leading with a paragraph or heading is the way to keep the prefix inline with body text.

 All five Minimal Mistakes notice types are exercised below (`primary`, `info`, `warning`, `danger`, `success`).